roboconf/roboconf.github.io/en/roadmap.md

 	* Study TOSCA support.

-Roboconf 0.10 will be released in December 2017.
+Roboconf 0.10 was planned to be released in December 2017.